-The period of the 'Hundred Flowers' lasted only a year.
-While the hundred flowers were flowering and the hundred schools of thought were contending, comments of the following kind could be read in China: 'When the Communists entered the town in 1949 they were welcomed by the people with food and drink and they were regarded as liberators; now the people keep clear of the Communist Party as if its members were gods or devils.
-Party members behave as police agents in civilian clothing and spy on the people.'
-Or: 'The unions have lost the support of the masses because they side with the Government at decisive moments.'
+The period of the "Hundred Flowers" lasted only a year.
+While the hundred flowers were flowering and the hundred schools of thought were contending, comments of the following kind could be read in China:

+"When the Communists entered the town in 1949, they were welcomed by the people with food and drink and they were regarded as liberators; now the people keep clear of the Communist Party as if it's members were gods or devils.
+Party members behave as police agents in civilian clothing and spy on the people."